Sustead Common, Sustead Surveyors Allotment and Spurrell’s Wood

 When Felbeck Trust began managing the sites, the Common and Surveyors Allotment were badly over grown and, without Felbeck Trust intervention, would have reverted to woodland.
 After completion of basic habitat restoration work a 'permissive path' and a bridge over the stream created public access to the whole area.

-In 2018 the Trust purchased the area known as Spurrell's Wood, an area of recently planted hazel coppices, hornbeam and other native trees, surrounded by ancient boundary trees.
+In 2018 the Trust successfully raised funds to purchase Spurrell's Wood, an area of recently planted hazel coppices, hornbeam and other native trees, surrounded by ancient boundary trees.
 This is open to the public via a defined circular perimeter path.
-There is a hide at the end of the wood, available to Friends of Felbeck Trust.
+There is a hide at the end of the wood, with exclusive access to Friends of Felbeck Trust.

 East Beckham Common is a gently sloping site to the south of the village of East Beckham.
 A public footpath runs through the site with mixed mature trees and hedges along the route.
 The site is designated as Common.

 All of these sites have a small amount of car parking.
 If you are parking please show consideration to local residents and respect any verges which may be designated as Roadside Nature Reserve.